Note:

 - Submit your changes.

-- You need to sign in to Microsoft Entra ID.
+- The connection redirects you to sign in to your identity provider.
 If there are errors, a message appears to help with troubleshooting.

 To use SSO, employees need to have user profiles in both Microsoft Entra ID and Personio.
 The email address entered in Microsoft Entra ID in the field you have selected under Claim field must match the email address used in Personio.

-After setting up SSO with Microsoft Entra ID, login through OAuth is optional.
+After you set up SSO with Microsoft Entra ID, login through OAuth is optional.
 Your employees can choose to log in to Personio using their Personio credentials or through OAuth.
 To make it mandatory for all employees to log in through OAuth, click Enforce OAuth.